Tips for Asking for Time to Consider a Job Offer

-You will also need to know when the company wants you to start, so you can plan a transition from your current job to the new one.
+You will also need to know when the company wants you to start so that you can plan a transition from your current job to the new one.
 That will factor into your decision making, as well.

-If you’re not 100 percent sure you want the job, consider negotiating the compensation package so you’re sure the position is the right fit for you.
-There are many parts of an employment offer that are negotiable, in addition to salary.
+If you’re not 100 percent sure you want the job, consider negotiating the compensation package, so you’re sure the position is the right fit for you.
+There are many parts of an employment offer that is negotiable, in addition to salary.
 You may be able to negotiate an offer that will make you feel more comfortable about accepting.

 What Not to Say to the Hiring Manager